LanceGundersen/CreawsomeMod/README.md

 ## Known Issues
 First of all, please check the [Issues](https://github.com/trouch/CreawsomeMod/issues) tab for open and closed issue.
 There aren't that much for now, you should easily figure out your situation.
 Bellow is a recap of most experienced issues and answer/solutions.

+### macOS Catalina and Mojave Installation
+You must open Cura at least once before attempting to replace the resources file otherwise you will get a damaged package warning.

 ### Z-Seam
 Probably the most challenging issue with FDM.
 Per default, CreasomeMod sets the Z-seam at the back of the model.
 This gives amazing overall looking and accuracy, but it may brings a non esthetic line on curved models.
 That's CreawsomeMod's Achilles' heel.